edserranoc/Optimization_Course_2024/README.md

 ### 4. Newton's Method
 In this assignment, the Newton and Damped Newton methods are programmed, and an efficient, compact representation of Hartmann's function, along with its gradient and Hessian, is implemented.

+### 5. Trust Region Methods
+In this assignment, an analysis of the Newton Method and convex functions is conducted, and the trust region method with the Cauchy point is implemented.

 ## License
 This project is licensed under the Apache-2.0 license.
 See the LICENSE file for details.